opendatahub-io-contrib/odh-contrib-manifests/ray/README.md

 ## Confirm the operator is running:

-Once installed, you can confirm the KubeRay operator has been deployed correctly with `oc get pods -n ray-system`.
+Once installed, you can confirm the KubeRay operator has been deployed correctly with `oc get pods`.

 ```
-$ oc get pods -n ray-system
+$ oc get pods
 NAME                               READY   STATUS    RESTARTS        AGE
 kuberay-operator-867bc855b7-2tzxs      1/1     Running   0               4d19h